raspberrypisig/minimal-mistakes/_posts/2020-02-09-install-motioneye-raspbian.md

 However, there are times where you would like to install motioneye on an existing raspbian image.

-I created a script to do just that (needs Buster):
+I created a script to do just that (Works with different flavours of Raspbian - Buster, Stretch, Jessie):

 ```sh
 curl -L http://bit.ly/38ObQp3|sudo -E bash -